Ambassadors for Christ (TN) - Nov 20-22, 2025 | Status: Drops Only | 4:27 PM Central

 JR/JV Bible Story Impromptu Preparation Rules:

-1. Each room will be given instructions regarding room administration as well as the envelope of topics to distribute to the student.
+1. Each room will be given instructions regarding room administration as well as the envelope of topics to distribute to the students.

 2. The speaker will receive three (3) single topics, choose one, and return the other two.
 The chosen topic should not be returned to the envelope.